CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-03e.md

 for example:

     ```
-    csr1kv#show netconf-yang datastores
+    csr1#show netconf-yang datastores
     Datastore Name             : running

-    csr1kv#
+    csr1#
     ```

-    You can see the default, manadatory `<running>` datastore is present.
+    You can see the default, mandatory `<running>` datastore is present.

 2. To display information about active NETCONF sessions, use the `show netconf-yang sessions` command, for example:

     ```
-    csr1kv#show netconf-yang sessions
+    csr1#show netconf-yang sessions
     There are no active sessions

-    csr1kv#
+    csr1#
     ```

     You can see there are currently no active sessions, but we will change that soon!